Surgery for parathyroid cancer

 After surgery to remove a parathyroid gland, the level of calcium in your blood may become low.
 It can take 2 or 3 days for the calcium level to go back to normal after surgery.

-You will have a small scar on your neck after the operation.
-This usually fades as it heals.
+You will have a scar or scars on your neck after the operation.
+This usually becomes less noticeable as it heals.

 Hoarse voice and problems swallowing